Connect with us

 The World Before Inkjet

 Disruptive technologies gave birth to our industry in the early ’90s, and disruptive technologies have driven its evolution since.
 In 1991, Encad introduced its first inkjet plotter, the NovaJet.
 This was disruptive for the reprographics industry because it could draw colored lines – just like a pen plotter, but up to 20 times faster.
 A few years later, they introduced the 36-inch NovaJet II with 300-dpi resolution.
 What made the NovaJet II disruptive is it could print a raster image with near photographic quality.
-This was made possible by a Rasterized Image Processor, or as we commonly refer to this today, the RIP.
+This was made possible by a Rasterized Image Processor, or as we commonly refer to this today, .

 In 1993, we bought a LaserMaster printer based on the NovaJet II.
 It was revolutionary in that it had an integrated RIP and a bulk ink system that held 200 milliliters per color.
 The purchase of that revolutionary machine marked the birth of Pictographics and many other wide-format digital print providers.
 I chuckle to think of it.
 Back then, 36 inches was considered wide.